 "The Familiar Ugly stuff was done 50 people down to 8 tracks.
 There were 8 microphones set up and all that down onto one channel.
 So it mixed itself, its organic self.
 That was all happened.
 We went back and pieced it together so...

-The rest of this article is only available with an archive subscription or by purchasing back issue #16.
+The rest of this article is only available with a Basic or Premium subscription, or by purchasing back issue #16.
 For an upcoming year's free subscription, and our current issue on PDF...